AlexYam94/personal_page/README.md

-This project is a personal page
+This project is a personal page\r\n
 It is for pratice
 It will be full of ugly code
 It will be better